MacG: R13M Defamation Lawsuit by Nkosazana Daughter (2024)

 In July 2024, MacG insinuated on-air that the father of amapiano artist Nkosazana Daughter's child was not Sir Trill but Master KG, which led her to file a R13 million defamation lawsuit.
 She demanded a retraction and apologies.
 Though MacG issued an apology later, he also accused Sir Trill of being a “deadbeat” father, escalating the legal and public tension.

 Misogynistic Remarks About Minnie Dlamini (2025)

 In 2025, following controversial remarks about Minnie Dlamini, MultiChoice ceased broadcasting the podcast on DStv platforms.
 Deputy Minister Mmapaseka Steve Letsike publicly condemned the remarks, and although Parliament decided not to summon MacG, DStv’s removal of the show signaled the cost of provocative content.
 MacG offered a public apology and invited dialogue with Dlamini.

+Economic Freedom Fighters

+In May 2026, MacG criticized the Economic Freedom Fighters (EFF)'s position on immigration during an episode where he read from the EFF's manifesto, which states that the party would take up the struggles of immigrants, including economic migrants and asylum seekers, regardless of whether they were in South Africa legally or illegally.
+This prompted a response from Julius Malema who called the podcast a political party that aims to depoliticize the youth with the use of alcohol and vulgar language.

 Public image

 MacG is both celebrated and critiqued for his forthright conversational style.
-His authenticity and unpredictability have made him a cultural phenomenon, often labeled as “unfiltered” or “bold.”
-He has cultivated a dedicated fan base known as the “Chillers,” and his independent podcast network has raised the bar for media entrepreneurship in South Africa.
+He has cultivated a fan base known as the “Chillers.”